-At highway speeds the cabin remains remarkably isolated from both wind and road noise.
-Also impressive is the handling ability of the new model Sorento as well as its direct reaction to steering inputs.
 The KIA Sorento is one of the more pleasant small family crossovers to ride in.
 The quality of the drive is a bit firmer than several of the other models in a similar class.
 It would however suit most people just fine.
-It is a great looking vehicle with numerous added features.
-In terms of fuel consumption it’s a little on the high side for a vehicle specifically designed at the family market.
+It is a great-looking vehicle with numerous added features.
+In terms of fuel consumption, it’s a little on the high side for a vehicle specifically designed for the family market.

 Engine & Fuel Economy

-Both the standard on the EX and optional in the LX is the direct-injected edition of the 2.4 liter 4-cylinder engine which produces 181 pound-feet of torque and 191 horse power.
-The 3.5 liter V6 produces 276 hp and 248 lb-ft torque and it is standard in the SX and optional in others.
+The direct-injected 2.4-liter 4-cylinder engine, which produces 181 pound-feet of torque and 191 horsepower, is standard on the EX and optional on the LX.
+The 3.5-liter V6 produces 276 hp and 248 lb-ft of torque, and it is standard in the SX and optional in others.